blasterpal/my_migrate/README.md

 A Simple REPL tool to migrate from MySQL to PostgreSQL.

+Migrating from MySQL to PostgreSQL is not completely straightforward.
+Based on my experience, I'm not certain if it's possible to have one tool that's preconfigured to reliably migrate 100% of time without any tweaking.

+This tool is meant to address some of this.
+It's simply a small framework to get you running a lot faster in your migration.
+Good luck!

 ## Requirements

 This tool has been created and tested on OSX, however it's very likely